 This Japanese quartz watch is stainless steel and includes a tachymeter.
 Normally retailing for under $200, this is an excellent, reliable chronograph watch by a well-established watchmaker.

-In a similar vein is the Citizen AT4008-51E Perpetual Chrono, another Japanese quartz watch.
-With Citizen’s trademark Eco-Drive, this watch has an extra long battery life.
-It’s been designed with marine activity in mind and is water resistant up to 200 meters (660 feet).
+In a similar vein is the Citizen Perpetual Chrono, another Japanese quartz watch.
+With Citizen’s trademark Eco-Drive, this watch has extra-long battery life.
+It’s been designed with marine activity in mind and is water-resistant up to 200 meters (660 feet).
 For the price, this is another quality chronograph watch.

-This watch is water resistant up to an impressive 1640 feet.
+This watch is water-resistant up to an impressive Water resistant to 500 meters / 1,650 feet.
 The case is stainless steel, the face is sapphire crystal, and the strap is sturdy black rubber.
 The chronograph function measures seconds, minutes, and hours.
 For the serious diver, this is the chronograph watch to buy.

 While the modern wristwatch was originally invented as a mechanism to simply tell accurate time, modern watches complications allow wearers to track things besides the hour and minute.
 Chronograph watches have been around for nearly two centuries but they still cause confusion for many casual watch buyers about what exactly qualifies as a chronograph watch.
 We’re here to clear up that confusion.